Kraven's Last Hunt: Development

-Story
+Plot

-Spider-Man reflects on his own mortality after the deaths of Ned Leeds and common criminal acquaintance Joe Face.
-Having grown old and increasingly bitter at the thought of no longer being physically capable of "the hunt", Kraven decides to settle things between him and his old nemesis.
-Kraven hunts down Spider-Man, shoots him with a rifle, and buries him.
+Peter Parker / Spider-Man reflects on his own mortality after the deaths of Ned Leeds and common criminal acquaintance Joe Face.
+Having grown old and increasingly bitter at the thought of no longer being physically capable of "the hunt", Kraven the Hunter decides to settle things between him and his old nemesis.
+Kraven hunts down Spider-Man, shoots him with a rifle, and buries him alive.

 Kraven dresses as Spider-Man to prove himself superior at his adversary's former activities, thus shattering Spider-Man as the only foe to have ever bested him.
-The city takes notice as Kraven brutalizes and kills criminals.
-Kraven culminates his crusade with the unarmed capture of the cannibal Vermin, who Spider-Man needed the help of Captain America to defeat.
+The city takes notice as Kraven brutalizes and kills criminals, subverting Spider-Man's no-killing methods.
+Kraven culminates his crusade with the unarmed capture of the cannibalistic humanoid monster Vermin, who Spider-Man needed the help of Captain America to defeat.

-After two weeks, Spider-Man revives from the effects of Kraven's bullet (a potent tranquilizer) and digs his way out of the grave.
-He reunites with his wife Mary Jane Watson, then insists on confronting Kraven despite having not fully recovered.
+After two weeks, Peter revives from the effects of Kraven's bullet (a potent tranquilizer) and digs his way out of the grave, fighting off traumatizing visions from the tranquilizer and rejecting the animalistic "spider" inside him, proving that he is only a human man with a will fueled by love for his wife, Mary Jane Watson.
+He reunites with Mary Jane then insists on confronting Kraven despite having not fully recovered.
 When Spider-Man attacks Kraven, the hunter does not fight back, considering himself the victor for having already beaten and replaced Spider-Man.

 To prove his final point of superiority, Kraven releases Vermin and goads him to battle Spider-Man.
 As expected, the weakened Spider-Man is no match.
 Kraven allows Vermin to go free and makes it clear to Spider-Man that his hunting days are done.

 While Spider-Man goes after Vermin, Kraven concludes he has conquered his inner demons and finally achieved happiness.
 After reminiscing about his past and the peace he now feels, Kraven commits suicide with his prize rifle.
-He leaves a confession of his burying and impersonating Spider-Man for the police to find, complete with photographic proof; the publication of these materials clearing Spider-Man of Kraven's crimes.
+He leaves a confession of his burying and impersonating Spider-Man for the police to find, complete with photographic proof; the publication of these materials clears Spider-Man of Kraven's crimes.

-Spider-Man catches up with Vermin and lures him above ground, where sensory overload renders him helpless.
+Spider-Man battles Vermin and lures him above ground, where sensory overload renders him helpless.
 Spider-Man turns Vermin over to the police and vows to get him help from Reed Richards.
+The final scene is of Kraven's coffin being lowered into the grave shown being dug throughout the story, which had been presumed to be Peter's, showing that Kraven had been digging his own grave the whole time.